Civil Rights Quiz (with Answers)

 1. On August 28, 1963, Dr. Martin Luther King, Jr. delivered his "I Have a Dream" speech from the steps of what Washington, D.C. location?

-2. In 1893, which U.S. state became the first to grant women the right to vote?
+2. In 1893, which was the first state in the Union to became the first to grant women the right to vote?

 3. Which amendment to the U.S. Constitution guarantees due process and equal protection rights to all citizens?